ucsd-cse29/fa25/src/index.md

 Exams will use the testing facility in [AP&M B349](https://map.concept3d.com/?id=1005#!m/167186?share), which is a computer lab.
-You will schedule your exam at a time that's convenient for you in the given exam week, and you will go to that lab and check in for your exam at the time you picked.
+You will schedule your exam on [PrairieTest](https://us.prairietest.com/) by logging in with your @ucsd.edu account.
+You can schedule the exam at a time that's convenient for you in the given exam week, and you will go to that lab and check in for your exam at the time you picked.
 The exam will be proctored by staff from the [Triton Testing Center](https://tritontesting.ucsd.edu/) (not by the course staff from this